|Our home at the Oakwood RV Resort|

 An hour or so north of town are lakes and state parks galore.
 Betty, Bailey, and I spent an afternoon at the beautiful Inks Lake State Park.
 Tent sites, RV spots nestled in the woods overlooking the water, and a section of mini cabins were mostly full of families enjoying themselves.
 Swimming, kayaking, fishing, miles of hiking trails, and photo opportunities galore made for a perfect time for us.

 I could go on for several hundred more words about this fascinating part of Texas, but instead here are a few more of Betty's photos.
-Within the next week or so, look for more photos of our Texas adventure at the top of the blog under the Betty's Photos heading.

 |Part of the display outside the Pacific War Museum|